fravellaneda/airbnb/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 This repository is part of the project of the udacity data scientist nanodegree program.
 The data from Airbnb has taken from Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
-Tahnks for read, if you have comments or advices please contact me in fr_avellaneda@hotmail.com.
+Thanks for read, if you have comments or advices please contact me in fr_avellaneda@hotmail.com.